Foundation and Access to HE

 In the 3-Dimensional Design and Architecture curriculum area we encourage the exploration of materials and the development of making skills.
 Students learn how to use tools and machinery.
 Creative ideas are developed through drawing and through experimental model making.
 We offer three specialist pathways: Architecture & Spatial Design, Product Design & Ceramics and Jewellery, Footwear & Fashion Accessories.

 The Fashion and Textiles curriculum area encompasses a broad range of activities and disciplines.
 The two pathways are closely related, allowing students a range of options for developing skills in specific areas.
 We encourage students to develop their individual strengths and support them in creating a personal and creative portfolio.
-NB This curriculum area is now closed to international applicants for this year, the other areas are still open.

 In the Fine Art curriculum area, you are free to make work that explores the use of colour, the image and representation (Painting), materials, process, space and the site (Sculpture), through to the use of time-based media including video and sound, or work that deliberately incorporates or confronts an audience (Fine Art Practice).